 El Niño and La Niña events are driven by changes in the equatorial Pacific Ocean.
-During El Niño events, sea surface temperatures in the central and eastern Pacific become warmer than normal, while La Niña events are essentially the opposite, with cooler than normal sea surface temperatures in the same regions.
+During El Niño, sea surface temperatures in the central and eastern Pacific Ocean become warmer than average, while La Niña is essentially the opposite, with cooler than average sea surface temperatures in the same regions.

 In order to monitor the Pacific Ocean for signs of El Niño or La Niña, climatologists often use several "NINO" indices.
 These indices simply refer to the difference from the long-term (1961–1990) mean of the sea surface temperature in several regions located along the equatorial Pacific.
 These regions are called NINO1 and NINO2 (which lie on the South American coast), NINO3, and NINO4 (which occupy the eastern and central equatorial Pacific) and NINO3.4 (which partially overlaps both the NINO3 and NINO4 areas).

 The NINO regions (shown in Figure 1) cover the following areas:

 - NINO3: 5°N-5°S, 150-90°W